mapbox/svg-react-transformer-writer/README.md

 - **filenameTemplate** `?Function` - Determines the filenames of output React component modules.
   Receives the input SVG file basename as an argument; should return the JS basename.
   Default value is an identity function, so `foo-bar_baz.svg` becomes `foo-bar_baz.js`.

+## CLI

+The CLI allows you to do everything the Node API does, by providing the option to load a configuration module, which exports an `options` object.

+Run `--help` for details.